ropnop/serverless_toolkit/massdns/README.md

+# Now V2 Update
+Unforatunately, I haven't figure out how to port this over to Now V2 since they no longer support running arbitrary Docker containers.
+This will not work unless you have an older now.sh account that has been grandfathered in to still supporting V1.

 # Massdns Serverless
 This example compiles and installs [massdns](https://github.com/blechschmidt/massdns) inside a Docker container running the Micro webserver.
 The webserver reads data from POST request bodies, writes it to a temp file, and executes `massdns` against it like so: